CrisisLTLSum/CrisisTimelines/README.md

 2) Fine-tuning BART/Distill-BART: To fine-tune BART or Distill-BART, take a look at [run_summarization.sh](timeline-summarization/run_summarization.sh)

 3) Inference: The inference could be run in two modes: a) Oracle; b) After timeline extraction.

+**Notes**: Since each timeline in our dataset is annotated by three workers, it includes three summaries.
+To reduce the variance between the summaries regarding their coverage of the crisis event described in the tweets that are part of the timeline, we pick the two summaries written by the two workers who agree the most based on the timeline extraction labels they assign to the tweets in each timeline.
+This preprocessing step is applied during training and evaluation (for both oracle and non-oracle experiments) and it's done in the [preprocess_timelines.py](timeline-summarization/preprocess_timelines.py) script.

+To run the fine-tuning experiments, you would need to run:

 ```bash